Johnstone History Museum

 World War I

 Great new Article by Angela Gillespie on Johnstone Horses sent to serve in WW1

 Johnstone WWI Role of Honour

-We've recently received a copy of the Johnstone Role of Honour from World War I. Watch the site for an expanded presentation.
-If you are a relative or friend of one of the persons listed, we plan to add a photograph and biography for as many as possible; details on that procedure will be announced soon on these pages.
+We've recently received a copy of the Johnstone Role of Honour from World War I. We plan to add an album with biographies for as many as possible; details on that procedure will be announced on these pages.

 Munitions Factory Johnstone's Contribution to the WWI Effort